Skip to main content

 Battery Storage Incentives in Connecticut

 Connecticut has been ahead of most states on residential battery storage policy.
-The ConnectedSolutions program, administered through Eversource and UI, pays residential battery owners for allowing their storage systems to discharge during peak grid demand events (typically summer afternoons and winter evenings).
+The ConnectedSolutions program, run through Eversource and UI, pays residential battery owners for allowing their storage systems to discharge during peak grid demand events.
+Those events typically hit on summer afternoons and winter evenings.

-ConnectedSolutions details: • Homeowners enroll their battery (Tesla Powerwall, Enphase, etc.) in the program • During called events (peak demand periods), the battery discharges to support the grid • Participants receive annual payments of roughly $225–$300 per enrolled kW of battery capacity • A typical 13 kWh battery can earn $1,000–$1,500/year through the program • The program runs year-round with seasonal adjustments
+Here's how it works in practice.
+Homeowners enroll their battery (Tesla Powerwall, Enphase, or similar) in the program.
+During called events, the battery discharges to support the grid.
+Participants receive annual payments of roughly $225 to $300 per enrolled kW of battery capacity.
+A typical 13 kWh battery can earn $1,000 to $1,500 per year through the program.
+ConnectedSolutions runs year-round with seasonal adjustments.

-This ongoing revenue stream meaningfully improves battery storage economics and sets Connecticut apart from most states.
-A battery that earns $1,000+/year through ConnectedSolutions can pay for itself in 8–12 years just from program payments, separate from any self-consumption or backup value.
+That ongoing revenue stream meaningfully improves battery economics in a way you don't see in most states.
+A battery that earns $1,000 or more per year through ConnectedSolutions can pay for itself in 8 to 12 years on program payments alone, before counting any self-consumption or backup value.

-Battery storage also provides backup power during the severe weather events (nor'easters, tropical storm remnants) that occasionally cause multi-day outages in Connecticut.
+Battery storage also provides backup power during the nor'easters and tropical storm remnants that occasionally cause multi-day outages in Connecticut.

 Frequently Asked Questions About Solar in Connecticut